 The First Collection Letter

 The first collection letter should be mailed only after you have tried to reach the customer by telephone and email.
-If you use an accounting software like FreshBooks, you can email a friendly payment reminder directly from FreshBooks along with an attachment of the past due invoice.
+If you use a payment tool like Melio, you can email or text a direct link to your payments page to make paying your invoice even faster and easier.

 If the customer has not made payment arrangements with you after contacting them via telephone and email, you should mail the first collection letter.
 In general, this should be no later than 14 days after the invoice due date.